Happy December peeps,

 I can't wait until my kimchi ferment for few months, so I can make delicious stews such as Kimchi Jjigae, Budae Jjigae or use it for my Gourmet Ramen Soup, and of course kimchi pancakes, so good!
-I hope you will try it and please don't be intimidated, because it is simple side dish recipe, full of flavor, nutrition and I must add pure deliciousness.
+I hope you will try it and please don't be intimidated, because it is simple "labor of love" recipe, full of flavor, nutrition and I must add pure deliciousness.

 Korean Fermented Napa Cabbage - Baechu Kimchi

-- 2 large Chinese Cabbage (Napa Cabbage) or 3 smaller size
+- 2 large Chinese Cabbage, about 3 lb each (Napa Cabbage) or 3 smaller size

 - 1/2 cup salt